MikoInSpace/Dice-Roller/README.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.

-## Fork the project.
-Create your feature branch: git checkout -b feature/your-feature.
-Commit your changes: git commit -am 'Add some feature'.
-Push to the branch: git push origin feature/your-feature.
-Open a pull request.

 ## License
 This project is licensed under the MIT License.